dbogatic/poa_blockchain/README.md

 * Download and install [Geth](https://geth.ethereum.org/downloads/) into Blockchain-Tools folder.

-* Next we use puppeth, to name our network and generate the initial genesis block.
+* Next, we use puppeth, to name our network and generate the initial genesis block.
 The following steps will accomplish this:

     * We name the network (in this case we named it dragancoin).

     *  `./puppeth`

     ![puppeth](images/Screen_Shot1.png)

     * Then, we configure the new genesis by selecting a consensus algorithm (in our case we use Proof of Authority).

-    * We also select accounts that will be included in the blockchain and decide if they should be pre-funded.
+    * We also select accounts (nodes) that will be included in the blockchain and decide if they should be pre-funded.

     ![puppeth2](images/Screen_Shot2.png)

-    * Lastly, we will set a custom network id (we chose a random number 670) and export our network (we can ignore the error messages because we only need files that were created to setup our Nodes)
+    * Lastly, we will set a custom network id (we chose a random number 670) and export our network (we can ignore the error messages because we only need files that were created to setup our nodes)

     ![puppeth3](images/Screen_Shot3.png)
     ![puppeth4](images/Screen_Shot4.png)